copier-org/copier/docs/generating.md

 copier --vcs-ref HEAD path/to/project/template path/to/destination
 ```

+!!! tip

+    If there are uncommited changes in the local template, they will be included in the `HEAD`
+    ref

 ## Regenerating a project

 When you execute `copier copy $template $project` again over a preexisting `$project`,